chandravamshi/React-notes/README.md

 Behind the scenes, React manages the state and lifecycle of components using hooks by maintaining a queue of updates and ensuring they are applied in the correct order.
 Hooks allow React to track dependencies and schedule updates efficiently, resulting in optimal performance.

+Here's a list of important React hooks that every React programmer should know:

+1. **useState**: Allows functional components to manage state.
+2. **useEffect**: Enables performing side effects in functional components, such as data fetching or DOM manipulation.
+3. **useContext**: Provides access to the React context API within functional components.
+4. **useReducer**: Alternative to `useState` for managing more complex state logic.
+5. **useCallback**: Memoizes functions to prevent unnecessary re-renders in functional components.
+6. **useMemo**: Memoizes values to optimize performance in functional components.
+7. **useRef**: Provides access to the DOM node or a mutable value within functional components.
+8. **useLayoutEffect**: Similar to `useEffect`, but fires synchronously after all DOM mutations.
+9. **useImperativeHandle**: Allows components to customize the instance value that is exposed to parent components when using `forwardRef`.
+10. **useDebugValue**: Adds a label to custom hooks for easier debugging in React DevTools.

+These are some of the most commonly used React hooks that cover a wide range of functionalities.
+Familiarizing yourself with these hooks will enable you to build robust and efficient React applications.

 Summary:

 - React Hooks provide a more flexible and concise way to manage state and side effects in functional components.